korsimoro/kbash/README.md

   Multiple ```kbash``` environments can co-exist, as all shell variables, including the entry point, are scoped by prefixes
-  - *SHELL_PREFIX* - this is the entrypoint, and is used to prefix all project specfic information.
+  - *ENTRYPOINT* - this is the entrypoint, and is used to prefix all project specfic information.

 - *environment-isolation*